 1 cludes a trust exempt from tax under section 2 501(a) of such Code, and 3 (B) was terminated or became subject to 4 the restrictions contained in paragraphs (2) and 5 (3) of section 402(b) of the Pension Protection 6 Act of 2006.
-7 (3) Traditional Ira.-The term "traditional 8 IRA" means an individual retirement plan (as de- 9 fined in section 7701(a)(37) of the Internal Revenue 10 Code of 1986) which is not a Roth IRA.
-11 (4) ROTH IRA.-The term "Roth IRA" has the 12 meaning given such term by section 408A(b) of such 13 Code.
-14 (d) Surviving Spouse.-If a qualified airline em- 15 ployee died after receiving an airline payment amount, or 16 if an airline payment amount was paid to the surviving 17 spouse of a qualified airline employee in respect of the 18 qualified airline employee, the surviving spouse of the 19 qualified airline employee may take all actions permitted 20 under section 125 of the Worker, Retiree and Employer 21 Recovery Act of 2008, or under this section, to the same 22 extent that the qualified airline employee could have done 23 had the qualified airline employee survived.
-24 (e) Effective Date.-This section shall apply to 25 transfers made after the date of the enactment of this Act
+7 (3) TRADITIONAL IRA.-The term "traditional 8 IRA" means an individual retirement plan (as de- 9 fined in section $7701(a)(37)$ of the Internal Revenue 10 Code of 1986) which is not a Roth IRA.
+11 (4) ROTH IRA.-The term "Roth IRA" has the 12 meaning given such term by section $408A(b)$ of such 13 Code.
+14 (d) SURVIVING SPOUSE.-If a qualified airline em- 15 ployee died after receiving an airline payment amount, or 16 if an airline payment amount was paid to the surviving 17 spouse of a qualified airline employee in respect of the 18 spouse of a qualified airline employee in respect of the qualified airline employee, the surviving spouse of the 18 19 qualified airline employee, the surviving spouse of the 19 qualified airline employee, the surviving spouse of the qualified airline employee may take all actions permitted 19 20 qualified airline employee, the surviving spouse of the qualified airline employee may take all actions permitted under section 125 of the Worker, Retiree and Employer 19 20 21 qualified airline employee, the surviving spouse of the qualified airline employee may take all actions permitted under section 125 of the Worker, Retiree and Employer Recovery Act of 2008, or under this section, to the same with respect to airline payment amounts paid before, on, or after such date.

+25 transfers made after the date of the enactment of this Act